 The needle does not invert by exactly 180 degrees, so using it in this state is not reliable.

 The effect magnetism from phones and electronic devices can have on a compass is illustrated by this Glenmore Lodge video, from about 1:40:

 Keep your compass in a separate location to other electronic devices you carry with you on the hill and ensure, when you are using it, that it is held well away from your body.

 Ensure you read the contours on the map.
 You should have a very clear idea as to what should happen under your feet as you walk on your compass bearing.
 If this is not happening, the alarm bells should be ringing and you should re-evaluate.
 Find our more about navigation with a map and compass here.

 Always carry a spare compass in the event of malfunction, damage or loss.

 Try to get into the habit of checking that your compass is working correctly prior to leaving home.

-Don't buy gloves with magnetic strips.
-And don't use a rucksack which has a magnet to hold a hydration tube in place.
+Avoid using gloves with magnetic strips and rucksacks which have a magnet to hold a hydration tube in place.